How to Talk to Your Kids About Drugs, Addiction, and Rehab

 Why do some people become addicted and others don’t?
 Experts don’t always know why addiction happens to some people and not others.
 Things that are called risk factors can play a role in the development of an addiction.
 What’s a risk factor?
 Risk factors are things that make addiction more likely.
 Risk factors may include a family history–meaning someone else like their mom or dad also had an addiction, for instance.
 Risk factors can also include stressful events from their childhood.
 The more risk factors someone has, the higher the chance that they’ll develop an addiction.11

 Can you get rid of an addiction?
 You can’t force someone to stop using drugs or alcohol, and most people can’t just stop on their own.
-To get better, they need help from people who know how to treat addiction.3
+To get better, they need help from a program that specializes in drug and alcohol addiction treatment.3

 Additional Resources for Parents

 If your loved one struggles with addiction, AAC can help you get them the help they need.
 AAC operates treatment centers throughout the country—each one offering evidence-based treatment and family therapy.
-Call to connect with an admissions navigator, who can listen to your needs, answer your questions, explain your options, and even verify your loved one’s insurance.
+Call to connect with an admissions navigator, who can answer your questions, explain your options, and even verify your loved one’s insurance.